(928) 274-7355

 2003

 Our biggest disappointment was having to pull out the weeping willows.
 They also were a safety hazard and tree limbs would randomly break off.
-We had to get rid of them.
-This completely opened up the backyard and everything started to grow like weeds!
+Unfortunately, we had to cut them down.
+The upside was that it completely opened up the backyard and everything started to grow like a weed!

 2003-Cottage-2